freeyland/docker-magento/README.md

 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 Ex `bin/root apt-get install nano`
 - `bin/rootnotty`: Run any CLI command as root with no TTY.
 Ex `bin/rootnotty chown -R app:app /var/www/html`
 - `bin/setup`: Run the Magento setup process to install Magento from the source code, with optional domain name.
 Defaults to `magento2.test`.
 Ex. `bin/setup magento2.test`
-- `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.
+- `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers (like project name).
 - `bin/status`: Check the container status.
 - `bin/stop`: Stop all containers.
 - `bin/xdebug`: Disable or enable Xdebug.
 Accepts params `disable` (default) or `enable`.
 Ex. `bin/xdebug enable`